akheelnazim/ubex_quiz/README.md

 5. The queries are prepared, and the parameters are bound and executed to retrieve the data.

 6. The fetched data is processed to generate statistics using the `generateStats` function.
-    - The total ongoing shipments before the first day which are calculated using thier last updated date and status,    are added to the ongoing field for the first day.
+    - The total ongoing shipments before the first day which are calculated using their last updated date and status,    are added to the ongoing field for the first day.
-    - Corresponding ongoing shipments are calculated cumilatively, decremented by 1 if it encounters a shipment of 'DELIEVERED' or 'COMPLETED', otherwise incremented by 1.
+    - Corresponding ongoing shipments are calculated cumulatively, decremented by 1 if it encounters a shipment of 'DELIVERED' or 'COMPLETED', otherwise incremented by 1.

 7. The statistics are converted to the desired format, and the response is returned as a JSON object.